bm181354/KhojNodejs/README.md

 ## My responsibility:

 Mostly Development of backend
--Backend is completed written in Node.js/Express.js | -Modeling data and Database [MySQL] | OAuth 2.0 [Facebook] for 3rd party user registration | -JWT for Authorization of resource |
+- Backend is completed written in Node.js/Express.js |
+- Modeling data and Database [MySQL] | OAuth 2.0 [Facebook] for 3rd party user registration |
+- JWT for Authorization of resource |
--Bcrypt (Hash) for forward secrecy of password|
+- Bcrypt (Hash) for forward secrecy of password|
--AWS EC2 (Deployment) and ELB for fault tolerant application| -Mocha and Chai for Unit testing and Integration Testing.
+- AWS EC2 (Deployment) and ELB for fault tolerant application|
+- Mocha and Chai for Unit testing and Integration Testing.